-It’s easy to make your own tasty plant protein tacos using any of the “beefy” vegan crumbles available these days.
+It’s easy to make your own tasty plant protein soft tacos using any of the “beefy” vegan crumbles available these days.
 Or, you can make your own easy plant-based ground using whole foods!

 Choices abound, from making your own easy “beefy” vegan crumbles with a few simple ingredients, to using one of the many prepared products on the market.